-Sales of Japanese brands plunged last year as Beijing and Tokyo argued over ownership of a group of uninhabited islands in the East China Sea.
+Japanese automakers had strong February gains as they shook off the effects of tensions between Beijing and Tokyo over ownership of uninhabited islands in the East China Sea.

 Toyota Motor Co. said total sales for January and February rose 126.4 percent over a year ago to 137,500 vehicles while those in February gained 143.1 percent to 51,900.
 Nissan Motor Co. said combined January-February sales rose 17.8 percent to 167,100 while those in February gained 55.6 percent to 71,900.